 Reducing Facial Imperfections The Easy Way

-We get so many questions on how to use mineral powders to cover up or neutralize redness or inflamed acne or rosacea, or reduce the appearance of scars, we thought it was time to give some tips on how to best accomplish this while saving some money in the process.
+Since we get so many questions on how to use mineral powders to cover up or neutralize redness or inflamed acne or rosacea, or reduce the appearance of scars, we thought it was time to give some tips on how to best accomplish this while saving some money in the process.

 Our faces possess yellow, red, brown, peach, ivory, beige (olive) and blue undertones and overtones within our skin.
 We always have some degree of more than one color within our skins surface so we should mimic this when we apply our mineral makeup.
-And the beauty of mineral makeup is, it allows us to do this due to how versatile the powders are.
+And the beauty of mineral makeup, it allows us to do this due to how versatile the powders are.
 You can't accomplish this with liquid foundations, that's for sure.